Affinity Partners: Foreign influence and US policy

-According to ethics experts, the investment created the appearance of potential payback for Kushner, given that he had been a staunch defender of Saudi crown prince Mohammed bin Salman while at the White House.
+According to ethics experts, the 2021 investment from Saudi crown prince, Mohammed bin Salman, created the appearance of potential payback for Kushner, given that he had been a staunch defender of the Saudi royal while at the White House.
 The House Oversight Committee said on June 2, 2022, that it had opened an investigation into whether Kushner had traded on his government position to get the deal.

-As of 2024, the fund had made $157 million in management fees (including $87 million from the Saudi government alone) since 2021.
+Between 2021 and 2024, the fund had collected approximately $157 million in management fees from foreign investors while generating no return on investment for its clientele; this included $87 million in payments directly from the Saudi government.
 The fund is under Senate investigation for possible foreign influence buying ahead of the 2024 election after a New York Times report suggested that Kushner used contacts he made from his role in Trump's White House.
 According to Reuters, Kushner has also been in multiple discussions on U.S.–Saudi diplomacy since Trump left office, which in turn prompted questions as to whether and how his financial ties would influence U.S. foreign policy under a second Trump presidency.

+After Donald Trump won the 2024 United States presidential election, Jared Kushner said in December 2024 that he had raised new funds only before the election and gave assurances that he would not solicit additional money during Trump's second term.
+He also said in February 2024 that he would not join a future Trump administration.
+Kushner backtracked from those promises and acted as a negotiator for the Trump administration and, according to New York Times research, acquired fresh Affinity Partners investments from foreign governments.